Morwenn/cpp-sort/docs/Original-research.md

 While vergesort has been designed to work with random-access iterators, there also exists a version that works with bidirectional iterators.
 The algorithm is slightly different and a bit slower because it can't as easily jump through the collection.
 The complexity of that bidirectional iterators algorithm can get down to the same time as the random-access one when `quick_merge_sort` is used as the fallback algorithm.

 The actual complexity of the algorithm is O(n log n log log n), but interestingly it is only reached in one of its paths that is among the fastest in practice.
-It is also possible to make vergesort stable but tweaking its reverse runs detection algorithm and making it fallback to a stable sorting algorithm.
+It is also possible to make vergesort stable by tweaking its reverse runs detection algorithm and making it fallback to a stable sorting algorithm.

 This sorting algorithm also exists as a [standalone repository][vergesort].